rweichler/aite/README.md

 ```

-## Things to keep in mind
+# Things to keep in mind

-* This only works with C/C++/Objective-C code.
-Logos isn't supported yet.
+* Logos isn't supported yet.
+Maybe it never will be.
-* In my example I only had one builder.
-But you can have as many as you want!
-If you have `c` and `cpp` files that require different compilers, then you can just use two builders to compile them, and then `table.merge` them and pass them to a linker.